Pollution in China: Air pollution

 Air pollution levels dropped in early 2020 due to quarantines addressing the coronavirus pandemic.
 By early 2021, however, the levels had risen again.

-The Chinese government realized that the pollution had an effect on its regime's satisfaction so it increased funding to reduce dissatisfaction.
+China has invested significant sums into efforts to reduce air pollution.
 An example of this is that in 2013, China's Academy for Environmental Planning pledged $277 billion to combat urban air pollution.
 In the first batch of 74 cities that implemented the 2012 Environmental Air Quality Standards, the average concentration of PM2.5 and sulfur dioxide dropped by 42 percent and 68 percent, respectively, between 2013 and 2018.

 Zhong Nanshan, the president of the China Medical Association, warned in 2012 that air pollution could become China's biggest health threat.
 Measurements by Beijing municipal government in January 2013 showed that highest recorded level of PM2.5 (particulate matter smaller than 2.5 micrometers in size), was at nearly 1,000 μg per cubic meter.
 PM2.5, consisting of K+, Ca2+, NO3−, and SO42-, had the most fearsome impact on people's health in Beijing throughout the year, especially in cold seasons.
 Traces of smog from mainland China has been observed to reach as far as California.

-Sulfur dioxide emission peaked at 2006, after which it began to decline by 10.4% in 2008 compared to 2006.
+Sulfur dioxide emission peaked in 2006, after which it began to decline by 10.4% in 2008 compared to 2006.
 This was accompanied by improvements on related phenomenons such as lower frequency of acid rainfall.
 The adoption by power plants of flue-gas desulfurization technology was likely the main reason for reduced SO2 emissions.

-Large-scale use of formaldehyde in make home building products in construction and furniture also contributes to indoor air pollution.
+Large-scale use of formaldehyde in producing home building products in construction and furniture also contributes to indoor air pollution.